-The blood coagulation rate was steadily declining, and I was informed I might be discharged later that day or early next morning.
+The blood coagulation rate was steadily declining, and I was informed I might be discharged later that day or early the next morning.
 After a little bit of nagging 😛 , I managed to get discharged that night 🙂

 … I moved on, I was on my feet heading to work the following day.
 However, my finger never retrieved its full functionality.
-For nearly 2 months, I kept losing sensation in my finger, it went numb, turned yellow and became cold.
+For nearly 2 months, I kept losing sensation in my finger, it went numb, turned yellow, and became cold.
 The numbness and discoloration have kind-of healed now.
 However, I still cannot bend my finger completely and when I try to, it becomes really painful.
 I really have nothing to complain about, I lived another day to tell the story 🙂

 MUCH APPRECIATION AND THANKS TO:

 - my Omani friends Ali and Najm who took very good care of me during my stay in the ICU.